lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Listeners.md

 	([optional](https://developers.google.com/protocol-buffers/docs/proto#scalar), string) If specified, Envoy will verify (pin) the hash of the presented client side certificate.

 - **verify_subject_alt_name**</br>
 	([optional](#), array) An optional list of subject alt names.
-If specified, Envoy will verify that the client certificate°Øs subject alt name matches one of the specified values.
+If specified, Envoy will verify that the client certificate‚Äôs subject alt name matches one of the specified values.

 - **cipher_suites**</br>
 	([optional](https://developers.google.com/protocol-buffers/docs/proto#scalar), string) If specified, the TLS listener will only support the specified cipher list.
 If not specified, the default list: